 For example, you can take advantage of their combined force in your marketing applications to:

-- Support your content strategy and develop and track more robust sales campaigns
+Support and refine your SEO and content strategy and develop and track more robust social media and sales campaigns

 Once your marketing efforts are attracting the right prospects to your website, you can then take concrete steps to get them into your pipeline by:

-- Tracking and recording their evolving interest by monitoring their browsing data, website activity and page views
+Tracking their evolving interest by monitoring their website visits and session recordings

-Our State of Sales 2019-2020 Report shows that, despite the clear correlation between lead generation technology and sales success, only 51% of survey respondents are using technology or automation tools to source leads.
+Our State of Sales 2020-2021 Report shows that, despite the clear correlation between lead generation technology and sales success, only 63% of survey respondents are using technology or automation tools to source leads.
+This is up 12% from last year, partly due to the fact that much of the salesforce is working from home due to COVID-19.

 Pipedrive can help you get the most from your analytics data by providing the technology to identify potential customers visiting your website and the opportunity to convert more leads into buyers while remaining data compliant.